Eriki-riggs/COMPUTER-VISION-ASSIGNMENT/README.md

-Tensorflow is required for the progream to function
+Tensorflow is required for the program to function